Amakyu/Amakyu/README.md

 ## Objective

-I have a passion for cybersecurity, and I am now eager to start in this7 field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I have a passion for cybersecurity, and I am now eager to start in this field.

 ## Skills